Knattspyrnufélag Akureyrar: Back to the top tier (2015– )

 The 2021 season marked Grétarsson's first full season as head coach, during which significant acquisitions like Jonathan Hendrickx, Dušan Brković, and the return of homegrown player Daníel Hafsteinsson bolstered the team's roster.
 On 29 May 2021, Bjarnason made his international debut for the Icelandic national team before being sold to Lecce midway through the season.
 Despite the loss of Bjarnason, KA achieved remarkable success, securing its best result since 2002 with a 4th-place finish.
 Moving into the 2022 season, KA continued its upward trajectory, clinching its second-best result ever in the Besta deild karla.
 This achievement qualified them for the UEFA Europa Conference League.
 Nökkvi Þeyr Þórisson showcased an outstanding performance throughout the season, earning recognition as the league's best player and top scorer with 17 goals.
 Notably, his remarkable achievements came despite his transfer to K Beerschot VA before the season concluded.
 Grétarsson's assistant and former KA player, Hallgrímur Jónasson, assumed managerial duties for the team towards the end of the season, following the departure of Grétarsson.
 Jónasson successfully navigated the team through the playoffs and a second-place finish.

 In 2023, KA finished 7th in the league and made it to the cup final against Víkingur R., ultimately losing 3-1.
-The team also had a relatively successful UEFA Europa Conference League campaign, defeating Connah's Quay Nomads and Dundalk, with their journey coming to an end against Club Brugge.
+As a result, the team qualified for the UEFA Europa Conference League and in 2024 they had a relatively successful campaign, defeating Connah's Quay Nomads and Dundalk, with their journey coming to an end against Club Brugge.

+In 2024, KA would repeat their successful cup run from last year once again facing Víkingur R. in the final.
+On their way to the final, KA defeated ÍR, Vestri, Fram, and Valur.
+The final was played at a high tempo, with both teams adopting an attacking approach in the first half.
+KA proved more incisive going forward and took the lead in the 37th minute following a corner kick, when Viðar Örn Kjartansson forced the ball over the line during a crowded goalmouth situation.
+In the second half, Víkingur increased their attacking pressure, but KA maintained their intensity and defensive discipline, limiting clear scoring opportunities.
+Deep into stoppage time, substitute Dagur Ingi Valsson sealed the win for KA.
+The match ended 2–0, securing KA’s first Icelandic Cup title.
+KA's victory also meant that they had qualified for the UEFA Conference League, a second time in a row.

 Football

 Men's football

-They have once been the Icelandic champions, in 1989 after a tough fight against FH (Fimleikafélag Hafnarfjarðar).
-FH were in the lead until their final match, against already relegated team Fylkir.
-FH lost and KA obtained the title for the first time in their history.

 KA formerly played at Akureyrarvöllur close to downtown Akureyri but have since moved all games to Greifavöllurinn, a temporary arena at the club's training base, KA-Heimilið in the Lundarhverfi neighborhood where a new permanent stadium is also being built.